 If you pay your bond directly to a landlord, they have 2 weeks to lodge the money with the Office of Rental Bonds (ORB) (cl 20(c) STT).
 If you pay it to a real estate agent they have 4 weeks to lodge it.
 You can lodge the money yourself, although the landlord/agent can refuse you possession of the premises until you produce evidence that you have lodged it with the ORB (s 24 RTA and cl 19 STT).

-If the landlord/agent hasn’t lodged the bond the first step is to contact the Office of Rental Bonds on 6207 3000 and request that they write to your landlord or real estate agent to remind them that the bond must be lodged.
+If the landlord/agent hasn’t lodged the bond the first step is to contact the Office of Rental Bonds and request that they write to your landlord or real estate agent to remind them that the bond must be lodged.
 If this is not successful you can apply to the ACT Civil and Administrative Tribunal (ACAT) for an order requiring them to lodge it.
 The landlord can also face a maximum penalty of $2200 for failure to lodge it (RTA s 23(3)).